 - Separate the person from the problem.

 Figure out each person's goals and interests.

 Find answers that work for both people.

+Try to agree.

 Method for Managing Conflict

 Following is a method that you might use for managing conflict.
 This method may be helpful both at work and at home.